Import via the import function

 The column s1 2019 shown in the example can easily be adjusted to the desired import period.
 For example s1 2020.
 It is also possible to read in data from several years.
 Then simply place several columns in a logical sequence.

-Note: The system overwrites existing data in the database, as long as it is still in concept.
+Note: The system overwrites existing data in the database, as long as it is still in Concept.
 The moment the data is released for approval and the value in the import file is the same as the value that was already there, the value is ignored and the import continues.
 If the value is different and the value is released in the database, the import will be aborted.

-Step 4: Save csv file
+Step 4: Save/export to .csv file

 Step 6: Check the end result